dht7166/Brightness_Contrast/README.md

 In fact, this is actually the very standard and simple way to change the brightness of an image.

 The model is a simple CNNs with MaxPool downsample.
 It is implemented in Keras.
 To train the model, simply edit training.py for appropriate epoch value and training data, and use it to train.
-The pre-trained weights is available at https://drive.google.com/drive/folders/1bwNq0u_7cEcdJZ0kFQnDu86JVoVo3YYP?usp=sharing
+The pre-trained weights is available in the github itself.
+I am also writing a webapp for this model.